-This page features illustrations and three-dimensional models to complement Brendan Burke’s 2016 proposal “Becoming Mycenaean: An Elite Burial Complex at Ancient Eleon (Central Greece).”
+This page features illustrations and three-dimensional models to complement Brendan Burke’s 2017 proposal “Becoming Mycenaean: A Burial Complex at Ancient Eleon (Central Greece).”
 Many of these images are not yet published; please do not circulate this page beyond SSHRC evaluators.

 This map was made as part of the EBAP Surface Survey, documenting the site’s topography and standing features prior to excavation.
 The location of ancient Eleon can be found here on Google Maps.